ebemunk/blog/content/post/2018-01-20-lost-text-mining.md

 ## Co-occurrence

 Looking at the connections between characters is perhaps best illustrated by a force-directed graph.
 The radius of the circles scale with the number of different connections a character has, and the closeness indicates the number of times two characters connect.
 In this case, we are looking at how many scenes two characters appear together.
-This means that characters with bigger radii appear more with different people, and those that appear often are placed closer together.
+This means that characters with bigger radii appear more with different people, and those that appear together often are placed closer together.

 Play around with the episode selector.
 It's a bit slow, but you'll be ok.
 Click on the characters to highlight only their connections.

 <div id="char-cooccurrence" class="viz"></div>

 Honestly to me this is more of a vanity/surface visualization, nevertheless there are some cool things to see.
 The loneliest duo is `WIFE` and `RECORD` in all the show, appearing completely isolated from any other characters, followed by `YOUNG SAWYER`, `SAWYER'S FATHER` and `MARY`.
 I'm guessing these scenes probably were isolated flashbacks.
-In <a href="">S2</a> there's the funny "pentagram of evil" on the right, with `THUG CAPTAIN`, `THUG`, `THUG #2`, `PRIEST` and `YOUNG EKO`.
+In S2 there's the funny "pentagram of evil" on the right, with `THUG CAPTAIN`, `THUG`, `THUG #2`, `PRIEST` and `YOUNG EKO`.

 ## Reading Level